 Silica Gel Crystal Cat Litter

 Silica crystals are filled with millions of micro pores that absorb moisture.
-Silica gel increases the porosity of sodium silicate.
-This cat litter is made from silica dioxide, the type of sand found in quartz.
-This, when mixed with oxygen and water, turns into silica gel.
-The crystals are super absorbent, and suck the moisture out of kitty poo.
+Silica dioxide (the type of sand found in quartz), when mixed with oxygen and water, turns into Silica Gel Crystals.
+The crystals are super absorbent and suck the moisture out of kitty poo.
 No wonder it is so popular amongst cat owners.

-Sodium Bentonite is not the only culprit in clay based cat litters.
-Clay, as a substance, is harmful if inhaled in dust form.
+Sodium Bentonite is not the only cat-litter culprit.
+Clay is harmful if inhaled in dust form.
 Apart from that, in clay based clump cat litter, silicon constitutes most of the dust particles.
-And that is not a healthy situation for either the human members of the household or the feline one that is using the litter.
+That is not a healthy situation for either the human members of the household or the one with the paws using the litter.